warmachine22/letter-stacks/docs/Future-Improvements-and-Questions.md

 Status
 - Branding: standardized to “Letter Stacks” across user-visible UI (page title, headers).
 Keep this as the canonical name in all future copy/design.
+- Dictionary: Local offline dictionary with strict validation (no fallback).
+The Service Worker pre-caches data/words.json for offline play.

 Overview
 This document outlines product decisions and enhancements in plain language.
 For each item you&#39;ll find: